josh31416/self-driving-car-nanodegree-at-udacity/advanced-lane-detection/writeup.md

 ![alt text][image7]

-See *Sliding windows* and *Margin within previous lanes* section of [advanced_lane_detection.ipynb](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/advanced_lane_detection.ipynb) and lane 237 through 487 of [helpers.py](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/helpers.py)
+See *Sliding windows* and *Margin within previous lanes* section of [advanced_lane_detection.ipynb](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/advanced_lane_detection.ipynb) and lines 253 through 503 of [helpers.py](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/helpers.py)

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 Using the curvature of lane equation given the polynomial coefficients I calculate both the radius for the left lane and for the right lane.
 Then I average them and return the result.

-See *Radius of curve* section of [advanced_lane_detection.ipynb](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/advanced_lane_detection.ipynb) and lane 490 through 508 of [helpers.py](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/helpers.py)
+See *Radius of curve* section of [advanced_lane_detection.ipynb](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/advanced_lane_detection.ipynb) and lines 506 through 524 of [helpers.py](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/helpers.py)

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.